apache/echarts-doc/en/api/echarts.md

         > Since `v5.1.0`

         Optional; Data in SVG format.
 Can be a SVG string or a parsed SVG DOM object.
-See more info in SVG_a_a_a_a_a.
+See more info in [SVG Base Map](tutorial.html#SVG%20Base%20Map).

     + `specialAreas`